 A few weeks ago I wrote the article This is how to use Lightroom to make a photo selection.
 I hope it helped you make the first rough selection of your photos.
-In this article, I'm going one step further.
-I'm going to help you make your final decision based on the composition and sharpness, amongst other things.
+In this article, I’m going one step further.
+I’m going to help you make your final decision based on the composition and sharpness.
 The video below is probably going to be of big help.

 Tip: Watch ’til the end!
 Don’t miss out on Anne’s tips for matching your photo to your interior!

 So, how to choose the best photo for your wall?

 There are a few things you can do to make sure you’ll love your photo on the wall.
 I’ll give you the most important ones right here.

 Are you happy with the composition?
 Check and see if the composition feels balanced.
 Adobe Lightroom can help you out with this.

 Lightroom: View > Edit Tools > Crop & Rotate → Press the letter ‘o’ button on your keyboard to switch composition style guidelines.Lightroom Classic: Tools > Crop Guide Overlay → Choose different overlays and see which composition style fits your photo best.

 The grid lines in the overlay are there to help you choose a balanced composition.
 Here are some of them explained:

 Rule of Thirds grid lines over my photo in Lightroom.